baldurk/renderdoc/docs/behind_scenes/opengl_support.rst

 Replay requirements
 -------------------

 RenderDoc assumes a certain minimum feature set on replay.
-On desktop this means you must be able to create a 3.2 context with the following extensions available:
+On desktop this means you must be able to create a 3.2 context with the ``GL_ARB_separate_shader_objects`` extension available.

-* GL_ARB_program_interface_query
-* GL_ARB_separate_shader_objects

-These extensions should not require newer hardware than the base 3.2 context, but they might need an updated driver to be listed as available.
+Theis extension should not require newer hardware than the base 3.2 context, but it might need an updated driver to be listed as available.

 Also note that this is the *minimum* required extension set to replay, some analysis features will be disabled unless you have more capable hardware features such as GL_ARB_shader_image_load_store, GL_ARB_compute_shader and GL_ARB_gpu_shader5.

-On OpenGL ES, you must be able to create a GLES 3 context to replay.
+On OpenGL ES, you must be able to create a GLES 3 context to replay, again with the above ``GL_ARB_separate_shader_objects`` extension.

 Multiple contexts & multithreading
 ----------------------------------